top of page

 Value Exchange

-To start the definition of value you first must understand a term called value exchange.
+To define value you must start with a value exchange.

-“Value Exchange” is the action that occurs when people perceive that after the exchange they will have equal, different, or greater value.
+A “Value exchange” is the action of people trading their value, so that they will have equal, different, or greater value.

-The exchange of time for a meeting to discuss a business idea.
+The exchange of time for a meeting to discuss a business growth idea.

-The exchange of time to hang out with a friend.
+The exchange of time to be with a friend for laughter or comfort.

 The exchange of an item for money.